-Economic crimes are punishable under Portuguese law pursuant the PCC, Law no. 36/94, as amended, on measures to fight corruption and economic and financial crime; Decree-Law no. 28/84, as amended, on offences against the economy and against public health; and Law no. 20/2008, as amended, which sets forward the regime of criminal liability for corruption offences committed in international trade and private activity.
+Economic crimes are punishable under Portuguese law pursuant the PCC, Law no. 36/94 of 29 September, as amended, on measures to fight corruption and economic and financial crime, Law no. 28/84 of 20 January, as amended, on offences against the economy and against public health and Law no. 20/2008 of 21 April, as amended, which sets forward the regime of criminal liability for corruption offences committed in international trade and private activity.

-Pursuant the anti-money laundering and terrorist financing ("AML/CFT") rules, (i.e. see point below) obliged entities, and in certain circumstances its legal representative or employees, must report to the Portuguese authorities, under the penalty of committing administrative offences, whenever they suspect that certain funds or other property, irrespective of the amount or value involved, originate from criminal activities or are related to terrorist financing.
+Pursuant the anti-money laundering and terrorist financing ("AML/CFT") rules, (i.e. see point below) obliged entities, and in certain circumstances its legal representative or employees, must report to the Portuguese authorities, under penalty of committing administrative offences, whenever they suspect that certain funds or other property, irrespective of the amount or value involved, originate from criminal activities or are related to terrorist financing.

-In this respect, to note Law no. 93/2021, which transposed into the Portuguese legal order Directive 2019/1937/EU on the protection of persons who report breaches of Union law and establishes protective measures for persons who report breaches to the authorities (or "whistleblowers").
+In this respect, to note Law no. 93/2021 of 20 December, which transposed into the Portuguese legal order Directive 2019/1937/EU on the protection of persons who report breaches of Union law and establishes protective measures for persons who report breaches to the authorities (or "whistleblowers").